iadak/remote_access/Prompts.md

 ### Prompt 5
 Did you not need to change the test client code?
 Also, can you please change the config file from ```app.properties``` to ```remote_access.properties```?

+### Prompt 6
+Looks like the current code appends its own prompt ```fmc#``` and overwrites the prompt received from the server.
+Actually, response to every command is received from the server and the server prompt is appended at the end of response.
+The code should extract the prompt from the response and use it for accepting new commands instead of using its own.
+This prompt may look like ```<user>@<host>:~#```.
+The prompt is separated from the response of the command by a. new line.
+Can you refactor the code to extract this prompt and print it in the console so that the next command against this prompt?
+You can leave a space after displaying the prompt for better readability of the commands.
+Please ensure to remove the existing prompt ```fmc#```